frankfletcher/Sign1/README.md

 Our latest model uses an Efficientnet b4, with tensorflow pretrained weights.
 We are able to achieve 92% on a third party dataset that was designed specifically to challenge ASL alphabet classifiers.

-An slide overview presentation of the project is available here: https://docs.google.com/presentation/d/1CGssA6PaNyEU4xf-YNqp3lbroWTFlCutIiDqM3pc6yE/edit?usp=sharing
+A slide overview of the project is available here: https://docs.google.com/presentation/d/1CGssA6PaNyEU4xf-YNqp3lbroWTFlCutIiDqM3pc6yE/edit?usp=sharing

 <br>